DeadBread76/Raid-Toolbox/README.md

 `(Run the command in terminal(CMD on Windows) pip install -r requirements.txt), or Raid ToolBox can install them itself(Sometimes).)`

+### `Linux setup:`

+On linux, you need pip3, ffmpeg and tkinter.

+To install these, run the commands:

+`sudo apt-get install ffmpeg`

+`sudo apt-get install python3-pip`

+`sudo apt-get install python3-tk`

 ### `Python:`

 Python 3.6 and 3.7 are compatible, you can get them here: